ghaemifard/W8tedAlloy/README.md

 ### Changes

 The most important change is adding the keyword 'odds' to the Alloy specifications.
+It can define a constraint with prioritiy levels 1 to 9.

 Usage:

-    odds 2 allBooksHaveSomePage{...}
+    odds 2 allBooksHaveSomePages{...}

 To work properly, it is essential to choose a MaxSAT solver as your solver, otherwise the code above will be translated as:

-    pred allBooksHaveSomePage{...}
+    pred allBooksHaveSomePages{...}

 ### Download